 - A team may enter a maximum of one robot.

-- All teams must be self-contained in terms of driver, transmitter, robots and battery packs, i.e. these cannot be shared with another team.
+- All teams must be self-contained in terms of driver, transmitter, and robots, i.e. these cannot be shared with another team.

 - If opposing robots have left the arena simultaneously (e.g. because they struck each other so hard that they flew apart) then the following will occur: – The battle will be paused – The robots will be placed straight back into the arena, in their former starting positions, without repairs. – The battle will be restarted.

 - After combat has ceased, only the driver or one of the designated officials may retrieve a robot from within the arena.
 The driver is responsible for ensuring that their robot is in a safe condition before retrieval takes place.
 If the robot has active weapons then it is essential that the weapon is made inactive before retrieval.

 - A robot must be placed in the arena, ready to fight within three minutes of being called to fight by the event organizer (this is a maximum limit, contestants are encouraged to be ready to fight as soon as possible).
 Failure to be ready to fight within three minutes will mean the robot may be judged to have lost the fight.

 - Safety glasses must be worn when working on robots and by the drive team when competing in a match.

 **Actions made by any member of a team to intentionally harm another human (with robot, tools, or any other object at the competition) will result in the whole team being disqualified from the event.**

 Each competitor will be provided with the below items as part of their Kit of Parts (KOP)*.
 The provided kits are DIY which will require electrical, mechanical, and programming skills to assemble into a fierce combat robot.
 Assistance will be provided as needed for those participants who are in need.

 - 2x Drive Motors (with appropriate speed controller)